Yonathan Daza Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 27th in the league with a collective 7.6 strikeouts per nine innings.
+- The Guardians pitching staff is 27th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Guardians' 3.97 team ERA ranks 12th across all league pitching staffs.
+- The Guardians have a 4.06 team ERA that ranks 12th among all MLB pitching staffs.

-- The Guardians surrender the eighth-fewest home runs in baseball (21 total, one per game).
+- Guardians pitchers combine to surrender 22 home runs (one per game), the ninth-fewest in baseball.

-- Quantrill makes the start for the Guardians, his fifth of the season.
-He is 1-1 with a 4.15 ERA and 13 strikeouts in 21 2/3 innings pitched.
+- Battenfield (0-1) pitches for the Guardians to make his third start this season.

 © 2023 Data Skrive.
 All rights reserved.